 libgit2 has been successfully built and staged.

-- a local plugin.
-This can inherit he parent plugin or scaffolding from the original.
-See Local plugins) for more details.
+- By using a local plugin.
+This can inherit the parent plugin or scaffolding from the original.
+See Local plugins for more details.

 See Parts environment variables for a list of part-specific environment variables that can be accessed to help build a part.

-When running through its build stages, a part will use different working directories.
-These closely follow the stage names for the lifecycle:
+When running through its build steps, a part will use different working directories.
+These closely follow the step names for the lifecycle.

 ||the location of the source during the pull step|

 ||contains the results of the build step and the stage packages.|